vonMeyennLab/nf_methylseq/README.md

 A Nextflow pipeline to align and quantify Methylation (Bisulfite) sequencing data.

->The pipeline was created to run on the [ETH Euler cluster](https://scicomp.ethz.ch/wiki/Euler) and it relies on the server's [Lmod environment modules](https://lmod.readthedocs.io/en/latest/) and genome files.
+>The pipeline was created to run on the [ETH Euler cluster](https://scicomp.ethz.ch/wiki/Euler) and it relies on the server's genome files.
 Thus, the pipeline needs to be adapted before running it in a different HPC cluster.

 ## Pipeline steps
 1. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)